davidphilipbarr/Sweep/README.md

 ## Components list

-To build a Sweep you will need:
+To build and use a Sweep you will need:

 * 1x PCB Kit
 * 2x promicro compatible boards or 2 nice!nanos.